common-workflow-language/cwltool/README.rst

 plugins to enable to "resolve" ``SoftwareRequirement`` dependencies.

-Using these hints will allow cwltool to modify the environment in which your tool runs, for example by loading one or more environment modules.
-The enviroment is constructed as normal (i.e. standard CWL runtime enviroment, ``EnvVarRequirement``, ``--preserve-environment`` are applied), then this is modified.
-This currently means that you cannot override variables set in this way.
+Using these hints will allow cwltool to modify the environment in which your tool runs, for example by loading one or more Environment Modules.
+The environment is constructed as normal (i.e. standard CWL runtime enviroment, ``EnvVarRequirement``, ``--preserve-environment`` are applied), then the environment may modified by the selected tool resolver.
+This currently means that you cannot override any environment variables set by the selected tool resolver.

 To discuss some of these plugins and how to configure them, first consider the following ``hint`` definition for an example CWL tool.